jatkin-wasti/agile_scrum_kanban/README.md

 ### The process
 - Divides work up into manageable chunks that can be achieved over a short period of time, or a 'Sprint'
+- Short daily meetings to get everyone on the same page
+- Split work into backlog, doing, and done
 ### How it links to Agile
 - Scrums offer a framework to help the team to work together and continuously produce deliverables
 - It is one way to deliver an agile development environment